Patternslib/Patterns-site/README.md

 ## Integration with the Patterns repo

 The website includes demos and documentation from the [Patterns repo](https://github.com/Patternslib/Patterns.git) which means that we need to have a git checkout of it in Patterns-site.
+Run:

+    make patternslib

 To automatically have this repo checked out and updated, simply run: